Existing Advertisers

 2. Tealium

-** Note: As of May 2025, the universal pixel can be implemented in GTM or Tealium using the Custom HTML Tag method.
-Nextdoor's tag templates for both platforms are scheduled for release in Q3 2025, at which point you can switch from the Custom HTML Tag to the tag template method.
+** Note: As of May 2025, the universal pixel can be implemented in GTM, Tealium, and Hightouch using the Custom HTML Tag.
+Nextdoor's tag template for Tealium is scheduled for release in Q3 2025, at which point you can switch from the Custom HTML Tag to the tag template method.
+As of June 2025, the universal pixel compliant updated tag template is available in GTM.

 Tag management systems provide significant advantages by streamlining development, speeding up implementation, centralizing tracking, and simplifying pixel troubleshooting.
 They also improve tracking accuracy through precise control over pixel firing using triggers and variables.
 However, effective use requires proficiency in the tag management system.